Campbellsville University

-Campbellsville University (CU) is a private Christian university in Campbellsville, Kentucky.
+Campbellsville University (CU) is a private Christian university in Campbellsville, Kentucky, United States.
 It was founded as Russell Creek Academy and enrolls more than 12,000 students.
 The university offers associate, bachelor's, and master's degrees.

 In 2014, the university trustees ended its covenant agreement with the Kentucky Baptist Convention (Southern Baptist Convention), but vowed to uphold the ideals.

+In 2024, the university released a number of faculty and staff due to increasing financial struggles and decreasing enrollment.

 History

 Campbellsville University traces its origins to the founding in 1906 of Russell Creek Academy by the Russell Creek Baptist Association.
 The academy gradually became a junior college in 1924, later developed its offerings and a four-year curriculum, becoming accredited as a college in 1959.
 With an expansion of graduate programs, in 1996 the college gained university status.

-The president of the university is Michael V. Carter, Ph.D.
-The immediate past president is Kenneth W. Winters (born 1934).
-He is a Republican state senator from District 1 based in Murray in southwestern Kentucky.

-Forest Shely, a physician in Campbellsville and a 1943 graduate of the former Campbellsville Junior College, served as a trustee of the university for 56 years, from 1954 until his death in 2010.

-In 2014, it announced her intention to end her affiliation with the Kentucky Baptist Convention (Southern Baptist Convention), due to its decision to want to elect trustees independently.
-In 2015, it entered into a mission partnership with the American Baptist Churches USA.
+In 2014, the university began to disassociate with the Kentucky Baptist Convention (Southern Baptist Convention) so it could elect trustees independently.
+The following year, it entered into a mission partnership with the American Baptist Churches USA.

 In February 2017, the CU field house was damaged in a fire.
-The university will raze the old structure and rebuild on the same spot.
+The university planned to raze the old structure and rebuild on the same spot.
 The new structure was expected to be available in time for the new football season in mid-August.

 Academics

 School of Music

 The Gosser Fine Arts Center is home to Campbellsville University's School of Music.
 Housed in this complex are classrooms, practice rooms, faculty studios, offices, a computer lab, a piano lab, an instrumental rehearsal hall, a choral rehearsal hall, and the Gheens Recital Hall.

-The Music Library is on the mezzanine level of the Montgomery Library.
-This collection contains performance videos, CDs, AV listening/viewing stations, musical scores, music reference books, and music periodicals.
-There is a conducting room in the basement level for music students to videotape practice and conducting assignments.

 School of Art

 Next to the Gosser Fine Arts Center is the university's School of Art.
 Like Gosser, the School of Art main building also has classrooms, and is to have a computer lab for students who want to learn about art.
-The School also has a Gallery building and the Tessener complex (which has a printing press room and a classroom), that were once houses.
+The School also has a Gallery building and the Tesseneer complex (which has a printing press room and a classroom), that were once houses.